lincc-frameworks/python-project-template/README.md

 ## Register pre-commit hooks

-The tool `pre-commit` is an industry standard that will execute a set of tests prior to completing a git commit action.
-For instance, pre-commit can run unit tests to verify code coverage or linters to ensure adherence to style guides.
-Pre-commit documentation can be found [here](https://pre-commit.com/index.html).
+One dependency installed by `pip install '.[dev]'` is `pre-commit`.
+Run the following command register pre-commit hooks with .git/hooks/pre-commit.

 ```
 >> pre-commit install
 ```
+`pre-commit` is an industry standard tool that executes a set of tests prior to completing a `git commit` action.
+For example, `pre-commit` can run unit tests to verify code coverage and linters to ensure adherence to style guides.
+Additional documentation can be found [here](https://pre-commit.com/index.html).

 ## Commit your new project locally